Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 ![staking](../assets/NPoS/article-2.png)

-### Want to stake SOLAR?
+### Want to stake AXC?

-- [Nominator Guide](../maintain/maintain-guides-how-to-nominate-axiasolar) - Become a nominator on the AXIACoin network.
+- [Nominator Guide](../maintain/maintain-guides-how-to-nominate-AXIA) - Become a nominator on the AXIA network.
-- [Validator Guide](../maintain/maintain-guides-how-to-validate-axiasolar) - Become a validator on the AXIACoin network.
+- [Validator Guide](../maintain/maintain-guides-how-to-validate-AXIA) - Become a validator on the AXIA network.

 ## Slashing

 Slashing will happen if a validator misbehaves (e.g. goes offline, attacks the network, or runs modified software) in the network.
-They and their nominators will get slashed by losing a percentage of their bonded/staked SOLAR.
+They and their nominators will get slashed by losing a percentage of their bonded/staked AXC.

-Any slashed SOLAR will be added to the [Treasury](learn-treasury).
+Any slashed AXC will be added to the [Treasury](learn-treasury).
 The rationale for this (rather than burning or distributing them as rewards) is that slashes may then be reverted by the Council by simply paying out from the Treasury.
 This would be useful in situations such as a faulty runtime causing slashing or forcing validators offline through no fault of their own.
 In the case of